l3af-project/l3afd/docs/api/README.md

 |key|string|`"bpfdev-sc5"`|Name of host running L3AFD|
 |value|string of [value](#value) object|See [value example](#value-example)|Which eBPF programs to run and how to run them|

-NOTICE: The structure of the API payload is due to historical reasons.
+NOTICE: Please note that the L3AFD API is unstable and a work in progress.
+The current structure of the API payload is due to historical reasons.
 Soon, we will be restructuring the payload such that the string values are unpacked to valid JSON objects.
 For example, instead of:

 ``json
 {